shaynagoldfarb/cs391-shayna/quizzes/01/README.md

 ## How to submit?

-Please submit into the folder `Quiz01` in the Gradescope page for this class.
+Please submit into the folder `Quiz01` on the Gradescope page for this class.

 ## Question 1 (10 points)